 Coloring books, maps, and accessories – A couple of years ago, I discovered how soothing coloring could be.
 I’m not alone as the books and supplies for adult coloring has taken off by storm.
 My friend, Paul, has designed a coloring map (you can see it here).
 A lot of writer friends have created coloring books from their photos.
 And, of course, you need all sorts of pretty pencils to color with and something to carry them with.
 I’ve found this a relaxing pastime while on a flight, on a cruise ship, or sacked out in a cabin without wi-fi.

 Guidebooks – I rely on my phone for most everything in travel, but I still like a good guidebook.
 My current favorite comes from DK Eyewitness.
 There are a couple of versions and I especially like the Top 10 series as it provides great “bites” of what to do in a destination.
 I give these as gifts and would love to get them as well.
-(I just bought one for New Zealand and a little vacation dream planning.)
+(I just bought one for and a little vacation dream planning.)

 Travel & Experiences